kashbagare/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview of Analysis
-The purpose of analysis was to use our newly aquired SQL skills to determine the number of retiring employees AND see which employees can help with the mentorship program.
-In this module challenge, we created tables, imported data, grouped and ordered the data based on what we were looking for and exported the data as CSV files.
+Use of SQL to determine the number of retiring employees AND see which employees can help with the mentorship program

 ## Results
 - The first step of the analysis was creating a table with all the current employees born between January 1, 1952 and December 31, 1955.
 The individuals born in this time range are those who are retirement-age employees.
 Some of the employees show up more than once because of promotions so we needed to use the DISTINCT ON() function.